ministryofjustice/modernisation-platform-configuration-management/ansible/roles/hugepages/README.md

-Setup relevant hugepages configuration, e.g. for oracle databases
+Configure huge pages, typically used for oracle databases